What Are Constructors In Python?

 class Person:

-It’s also possible to define default values for the arguments of the __init__ method in case the caller does not provide them.
+It’s also possible to define default values for the arguments of the __init__ method if the caller does not provide them.
 For example, the following __init__ method sets a default value of “Unknown” for the name argument:

 class Person: